LaylaKouara/Neurotech4All/README.md

 ### 1. Set up (first time only)

-Install the required Python packages:
+Clone the repository to your device, then install the required Python packages (ensuring you have fetched the latest changes if returning to the project):

 ```
 pip install -r requirements.txt